National Register of Historic Places listings in Lawrence County, Alabama

 This is a list of the National Register of Historic Places listings in Lawrence County, Alabama.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Lawrence County, Alabama, United States.
-Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a Google map.
+Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in an online map.

-There are 11 properties and districts listed on the National Register in the county.
+There are 12 properties and districts listed on the National Register in the county.